gautierstoll/ScMaBoSS/README.md

 Methods of class [Result](https://gautierstoll.github.io/ScMaBoSS/target/scala-2.12/api/ScMaBoSS/Result.html) can be used for extracting ouput data.

 ## Example for using UPMaBoSS:
-- Create UPMaBoSS object from files, using MaBoSS server on port port_number, not using hhoxFloat, with verbose for UPMaBoSS steps:
+- Create UPMaBoSS object from files, using MaBoSS server on port port_number, not using hexFloat, with verbose for UPMaBoSS steps:
 ```scala
     val upTest = UPMaBoSS.fromFiles("file.upp",CfgMbss.fromFile("file.cfg",BndMbss.fromFile("file.bnd")),port_number,false,true)